Coursemology/coursemology2/CONTRIBUTING.md

 Controller actions (`render`, `redirect_to`) should be called without parentheses.

+Arrange private controller methods in the following order:
+ 1. All `params` methods
+ 2. Callbacks - `before_action` and `after_action`
+ 3. Any other helper methods for the controller

 ## Breadcrumbs
 Remember to specify page breadcrumbs in **controllers** with the `add_breadcrumb` helper.